galvez/neon-sha256/README.md

 ## Update (Apr 9 2019)

 Thanks to @kjvalencik for pointing out that there is a [cost to FFI][cf] making Rust slower on smaller strings.
-Dropping iterations to `100000` and increasing the size of the payload to about 20kb will cause Rust to outperform the built-in Node module.
+Rust will start outperforming the built-in Node module as you increase the size of the payload past 20kb.

 [cf]: https://github.com/dyu/ffi-overhead